sharantechuser/kuberenets-practice-1/README.md

 ### 7. Apache Kafka

 - Apache Kafka is a messaging broker.
-Job will publish kafka the message and todo-service consume the message.
+Job will publish kafka the message and go-todo-service consume the message.

 # Implementation Progress
 - [x] angular-frontend
-- [ ] user-service
+- [ ] python-user-service
-- [ ] todo-service
+- [ ] go-todo-service
 - [ ] MySQL
 - [ ] MongoDB
 - [ ] Jobs